igoramadas/cloudflare-allowme/README.md

 # Cloudflare AllowMe

-A simple yet powerful Node.js service / tool to automatically manage a list of IPs allowed in Cloudflare zone firewall.
+A simple Node.js service / tool to automatically manage a list of IPs in your Cloudflare's zone firewall.

 If you have a specific server that needs to be accessible from the internet, and you:

 - Use Cloudflare as a DNS proxy / firewall
 - Allow only IPs from Cloudflare to access your server from the outside